rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 There's a few methods of styling in Reason, although I have yet to see a single method "win" as "the official way" to do styling just yet.

 As a simple styling solution there's always inline styles.
 ReasonReact includes a way to create the same style object that React uses under the hood.
-This is what an inline style declaration woul look like.
+This is what an inline style declaration would look like.

 {{< highlight javascript "hl_lines=6 7 8 9 10 11 12 13 14" >}}
-/* Inside of `Card.re`*/
+/* Inside of src/Card.re */

 let make = (~name, ~description, ~href, _children) => {
   ...component,